South Australian Consolidated Acts

 (i) the cross-examination is by counsel; or

-(ii) if the defendant is not legally represented in the proceedings—the cross-examination is conducted in accordance with subsection (2).
+(ii) if the defendant is not legally represented in the proceedings—to be undertaken—

-(b) the judge (or the judge's delegate) will ask the witness those of the questions submitted that are determined by the judge to be allowable in cross-examination.
+(A) by the defendant submitting to the judge, in the manner required by the judge, the questions the defendant proposes the witness be asked in cross-examination and the judge (or the judge's delegate) asking the witness those of the questions submitted that are determined by the judge to be allowable in cross-examination; or

 (3) If a defendant is not legally represented in a criminal trial that will involve the taking of evidence from any such witness, the court must ensure that the defendant—